Paris France – Places to visit in Paris

 Things to Do in Paris France

 If there is something Paris does right, it’s food.
 Food is France’s finest export, and the great part is there is incredible food available for every budget.
-A plate of duck rillettes and a glass of fine champagne at a Michelin Star restaurant by the Seine will be just as spectacular as a hunk of fresh bread and local cheese paired with a decent glass of red at a neighbourhood Bistro.
+A plate of duck rillettes and a glass of fine champagne at a Michelin Star restaurant by the Seine will be just as spectacular as a hunk of fresh bread and local cheese paired with a decent glass of red at a neighborhood Bistro.

-Paris has fantastic public transport and is a good city for walking, but the best way to see the historical city is by exploring the Seine river.
-Boat trips curve around its many meanders, which will give you a sense of the cities’ geography, heritage and romance.
+Paris has fantastic public transport and is a good city for walking, but the best way to see the historic city is by exploring the Seine river.
+Boat trips curve around its many meanders, which will give you a sense of the cities’ geography, heritage, and romance.
 The river is dotted with beautiful bridges and borders some of Paris’s most famous sights, including the Notre Dame cathedral, home of the infamous hunchback.

 Where to Stay

-Paris sees millions of visitors every year, and there is a vast range of hotels, hostels and apartments available for any budget.
+Paris sees millions of visitors every year, and there is a vast range of hotels, hostels, and apartments available for any budget.
 Honeymooners won’t go wrong with the Le Meurice Hotel, a former palace that is now the ultimate five-star experience, complete with views of the Eiffel Tower, a spa, and beautiful, classically decorated rooms.